RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 1. Press **F4** to open the file in COBOL Copy View, which shows the code of the copybooks expanded in source file.

-   The COBOL Copy View is read-only and you cannot edit the code in it.
-The screen background chan from white to pale yellow.
+   The COBOL Copy View is read-only, and you cannot edit the code in it.
+The screen background changes from white to pale yellow.
 1. Press **Ctrl+F4** to close the COBOL Copy View.
 1. To edit a copybook, position the cursor on the COPY statement and press **F3** (**Go To Definition**).

      This opens the copybook file in a new tab in the editor.